 Post-conditions indicate what must be true of the state of the system after the steps of the use case are complete.
-These should be true for the basic flow and - where applicable - alternate flows.
+These should be true for the basic flow and - where applicable -alternate flows.
 Alternate flows may have different post-conditions.

 - ISO IDMP (MPID/PhPID, PCID, DCID)

 - GS1 GTIN

-- 11ESC/ESH practice guideline
+- ESC/ESH practice guideline

 - HL7 CDA (e.g., Pharmacy)

 - HL7 SPL

-- FHIR resources: MedicationRequest, Healthcare Service, MedicationDispense, Medication - Content, Immunization - Medication Definition (under development), Medication Knowledge
+- FHIR resources: MedicationRequest, Healthcare Service, MedicationDispense,

+Medication Content, Immunization Medication Definition (under development),

+Medication Knowledge

 - ISO TS 17251 (Dose Syntax)

-11 The Task Force for the management of arterial hypertension of the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH)
+&lt;sup>13 The Task Force for the management of arterial hypertension of the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH)